 Calculating Power, Gas, and Equipment Expenses

-When you break down welding expenses into power, gas, and equipment components, you can precisely track the inputs that drive cost and spot where savings are possible.
+Break down welding expenses into power, gas, and equipment components.
+You can precisely track the inputs that drive cost and spot where savings are possible.

-Start by calculating power consumption: multiply the machine voltage (V) by amperage (A) and by arc-on time (hours) to get watt-hours (accounting for machine efficiency and power factor if using input-side measurements), convert to kWh, then multiply by the local utility rate to get total power cost.
+Start by calculating power consumption.
+Multiply the machine voltage (V) by amperage (A) and by arc-on time (hours) to get watt-hours.
+Account for machine efficiency and power factor if using input-side measurements.
+Convert to kWh.
+Then multiply by the local utility rate to get total power cost.

-For gas pricing, record the total shielding gas volume used and multiply by your supplier’s unit price; remember gas use varies with process and transfer mode (e.g., flow rate in CFH × arc-on time in hours).
+For gas pricing, record the total shielding gas volume used.
+Multiply by your supplier’s unit price.
+Remember gas use varies with process and transfer mode (e.g., flow rate in CFH × arc-on time in hours).

 For equipment expenses, tally depreciation, rental fees, scheduled maintenance, and any machine energy used during cycle time beyond arc-on.

-Keep detailed cycle-time and arc-on-time logs per job so you can allocate power and equipment costs accurately.
+Keep detailed cycle-time and arc-on-time logs per job.
+You can allocate power and equipment costs accurately.

-Use specific local rates for electricity and gas, and update equipment cost factors periodically to keep your per-job estimates precise and actionable.
+Use specific local rates for electricity and gas.
+Update equipment cost factors periodically to keep your per-job estimates precise and actionable.

 Applying Overhead, Operating Factors, and Profit Margins

-Now you’ll translate raw costs into billable rates by calculating an overhead rate that captures utilities, rent, admin, safety gear and other shop expenses—typically adding 10–30% to labor.
+Translate raw costs into billable rates.
+Calculate an overhead rate that captures utilities, rent, admin, safety gear and other shop expenses.
+Typically add 10–30% to labor.

-Then apply an operating factor (arc time divided by shift time) to adjust for realistic productive hours, usually 20–40% for welders, and use labor rates that include taxes and benefits (around $55–60/hr).
+Then apply an operating factor (arc time divided by shift time) to adjust for realistic productive hours.
+Usually 20–40% for welders.
+Use labor rates that include taxes and benefits (around $55–60/hr).

-Finally, set a profit margin—commonly 10–20% of the total estimated cost—to guarantee competitiveness while preserving profitability.
+Finally, set a profit margin, commonly 10–20% of the total estimated cost.
+This guarantees competitiveness while preserving profitability.

 Calculating Overhead Rates

-Although overhead often hides behind labor and materials, you can’t leave it out of a welding estimate if you want accurate pricing; calculate it by totaling all indirect costs — utilities, rent, insurance, administrative wages, tooling depreciation, and similar expenses — and divide that sum by your total direct labor costs to produce an overhead percentage you’ll apply to labor estimates.
+Overhead often hides behind labor and materials.
+You can’t leave it out of a welding estimate if you want accurate pricing.
+Calculate it by totaling all indirect costs: utilities, rent, insurance, administrative wages, tooling depreciation, and similar expenses.
+Divide that sum by your total direct labor costs to produce an overhead percentage you’ll apply to labor estimates.

 Use that percentage for overhead allocation so indirect expenses are recovered reliably.